 - A. Unless a different date is subsequently ordered by the Court, the bar date for the filing of proofs of claim and proofs of interest is (i) 180 days after the petition date for governmental units; and (ii) 90 days after the first date set for the meeting of creditors under section 341(a) of the Bankruptcy Code for all other entities.
-The debtors must provide notice of the bar date to all creditors on or before the first date set for the meeting of creditors. - B. Parties may file a motion to approve procedures for handling omnibus claim objections ("Omnibus Claim Objections") pursuant to Bankruptcy Rule 3007(d).
-While such procedures may not shift the burden of proof, discovery rights or burdens, or pleading requirements, they may, however, include, but are not limited to, the following provisions:
+The debtors must provide notice of the bar date to all creditors on or before the first date set for the meeting of creditors. - B. Parties may file a motion to approve procedures for handling omnibus claim objections.
+Such procedures may not shift the burden of proof, discovery rights or burdens, or pleading requirements, may include, but are not limited to, the following provisions: